michelp/nerve/README.md

 zerovisor, as can be seen by tailing the logs:

     $ tail zerovisor.log
+    ['\x00k\x8bEg', 'start', 12998L]
+    ['\x00k\x8bEg', 'out', 'bob is your uncle\n']
+    ['\x00k\x8bEg', 'return', 0L]

+The watcher process contacted the zerovisor, told it the child was starting (and the pid), repeated the output of the program, then indicated the process returned with code '0'.

 There are 3 processes at work here: the 'zerovisor' process runs continuously and collects data from watchers.
 The 'zvwatch' process